-I stumbled across Idle Hands purely by accident really.
+I stumbled across Unto Others (Idle Hands) purely by accident really.
 I often find myself spending hours just trawling through the internet looking for good music – something I highly recommend.
-Granted there are times when you find some of the worst shit imaginable, but for the most part it’s a really effective way of finding some seriously good emerging talent who are using the likes of YouTube to get their music heard.
+Granted there are times when you find some of the worst shit imaginable, but for the most part, it’s a really effective way of finding some seriously good emerging talent who are using the likes of YouTube to get their music heard.

-Idle Hands’ debut EP Don’t Waste Your Time was something that just leapt out to me.
+Unto Others (Idle Hands’) debut EP Don’t Waste Your Time was something that just leapt out to me.
 It was a fresh take on a familiar style conceived by many bands who made their names in the 80s, sometimes sounding like if Dave Gahan from Depeche Mode had fronted Blaze Bayley-era Iron Maiden (conceptualize that!…yeah go on!).
-Their brand of high energy melodic metal with a distinctive dark atmosphere is something that has recently earned them comparisons with Ghost – impressive when you consider Ghost are cementing themselves as the biggest metal band to emerge in recent years.
+Their brand of high-energy melodic metal with a distinctive dark atmosphere is something that has recently earned them comparisons with Ghost – impressive when you consider Ghost are cementing themselves as the biggest metal band to emerge in recent years.

-Formed by Gabriel Franco following the split of his first band Spellcaster, the Oregon quartet are making steady waves on the metal scene and look destined for big things as they work on their debut full length album.
+Formed by Gabriel Franco following the split of his first band Spellcaster, the Oregon quartet is making steady waves on the metal scene and look destined for big things as they work on their debut full-length album.
 I was thrilled that Gabriel accepted our invitation for an interview where he came across as a really grounded and intelligent guy.
-We also share some common ground in the form of Cradle of Filth being an introductory band in to metal for the two of us.
+We also share some common ground in the form of Cradle of Filth being an introductory band into metal for the two of us.

 Check out our interview below: